wiidev/d2x-cios/README.md

  * *Crediar*, for all I learned studying [Sneek](http://code.google.com/p/sneek) source code.
  * *Oggzee*, for his brilliant fraglist.
  * *WiiPower*, for the great help with ios reload block from usb.
- * *dragbe* and *NutNut*, for their [d2x cios installer](http://code.google.com/p/d2x-cios-installer).
+ * *dragbe* and *NutNut*, for their [d2x cIOS Installer](http://code.google.com/p/d2x-cios-installer).
  * *XFlak*, for his wonderful [ModMii](http://gbatemp.net/topic/207126-modmii-for-windows) which supported d2x wads since its birth.
-Without ModMii d2x cios would probably never have existed.
+Without ModMii d2x cIOS would probably never have existed.
 Also, XFlak had the original idea to replace the buggy EHCI module of cIOSX rev21 with the  working one from rev19.
  * *[HackWii](http://www.hackwii.it)* and *[GBAtemp](http://www.gbatemp.net)* communities, for their ideas and support.
  * *Totoro*, for the official d2x logo
  * *ChaN*, for his [FatFs](http://elm-chan.org/fsw/ff/00index_e.html).